Chipdelmal/MoNeT_ML/DSDP/STP/LW/LillianWengFinalReport.md

 # Data Science Discovery Program: Using Linear Regression to Predict the Window of Protection and Cumulative Potential for Transmission for Genetically Modified Mosquitos
 ### Abstract
 ### Objective:
 Train a machine learning model to predict the effectiveness of genetially modified mosquitoes in decreasing the frequency of mosquito-transmitted diseases like malaria and dengue feaver.
 Summary statistics were provided by UC Berkeley School of Public Health's Marshall Lab.
-More specifically, I chose linear regression to train 2 separate models for predicting the Window of Protection (WOP) and the CUmulative Potential for Transmission (CPT) using the LDR dataset provided by the lab.
+More specifically, I chose linear regression to train 2 separate models for predicting the Window of Protection (WOP) and the CUmulative Potential for Transmission (CPT) using the LDR and SDR datasets provided by the lab.
+The analysis are based mainly off the SCA data.
 ### Data Cleaning
 Since the "i_sex" column designating the gender of the released mosquitos was a categorical variable, I first converted it to a quantitative value using one-hot encoding then normalized the data.
 ```